sergiocollado/potpourri/notes_on_system_architectures_and_design_patterns.md

 ## Structural

-How do CLASSES behave and interact with each other.
 That is how classes are connected with each other.

 - **Decorator**: adds features to objects dynamically, this provides a sort of 'sub-classing' mechanism that is able to expend funcitonalities.
 - **Adapter**: converts the interfece of an interface into another interface that the user expects, this allows for using different classes with the same interface.